Zuruck61/Frantic/FAQ/README.md

 # :question: Frequently Asked Questions :question:

-It would be appricated if you'd read this before asking any questions. :smile:
+It would be appreciated if you'd read this before asking any questions. :smile:

 *(If you haven't read #welcome yet, please do so.)*